raspberrypi/style-guide/style-guide.md

 *   SD card – Secure Digital memory card format
 *   SDHC card – Secure Digital High-Capacity card
 *   search engine
+*   Secure -- reference to the TrustZone domain of the same name.
+Do not capitalise in other contexts.
 *   Secure Boot is a standard.
-Things can boot securely without adhering to the standard.
-Note caps.
+A secure boot implementation that does not implement the Microsoft standard (such as RP2350's) should not be capitalised.
 *   security key
 *   setup (noun, adjective), set up (verb)
 *   short code – two words when referring to a mobile phone